 Mutha in his petition has further mentioned that the state of Nagaland has regulated online skill games and the West Bengal statute as well as Karnataka High Court has recognised the game of poker.
 It is further stated in the petition that websites are organising online poker games for stakes throughout India but at the same time if poker is played in a physical space, action is initiated by the police.

 The petition further prays that the High Court quash the FIR and criminal charges against Mutha.
-Justice Mukta Gupta, while hearing the petition on 15th December, asks the petitioner to file the licenses, if any they had obtained for playing the game of poker.
+Justice Mukta Gupta, while hearing the petition on 15th December, asked the petitioner to file the licenses, if any, they had obtained for playing the game of poker.

 The court also asked the police to file a status report on the investigation carried out in the case.
 The matter has now been posted for further hearing on 27th April, 2018.